junbro1016/deception-detection/README.md

 -----

 ### deception-detection.ipynb
 This script utilized `LangChain` library and fine-tuned LLaMA model to construct RAG.
-Below is an detailed explanation of the different sections from the code.
+Below is a brief explanation of the different sections from the code.
    1. **Setting Retrievals**: Loads a PDF document (`investigation-report.pdf`) and splits it into pages.
 Utilizes a `RecursiveCharacterTextSplitter` to chunk the pages into smaller text chunks.
 Embeds the text chunks using `OpenAIEmbeddings` and stores them in a vector store using `Chroma`.
    2. **Model Inference with RAG**: Sets up a retriever to search through the stored text chunks.
 Given an instruction and input conversation script, the script queries the model to identify lying signals in the suspect's utterances.
 -----